ndrean/ex_zstandard/README.md

 ### System Requirements

-The library requires `libzstd` to be installed on your system:
+The library requires `zstd` to be installed on your system:

 **macOS:**